 Holiday tree permit sales begin in Lake Tahoe Basin

-A limited number of permits will be available for sale.
+A total of 1,500 permits will be available for sale.

 Permit sales will be available at two locations:

 Recommended Stories For You

 A. On the South Shore, permits will be sold at the LTBMU Supervisor’s Office at 35 College Drive, South Lake Tahoe, beginning Thursday, November 18.

 Sales will continue thereafter, Monday through Friday, 8:00 a.m. to 4:30 p.m., through Friday, December 17, or when the permit supply is exhausted.